Graph Convolution for Re-ranking in Person Re-identification: Profile Vector Generation for Video Re-ID

 In this paper, we expect the new profile vector $\hat{\x}_c$ of the $c$-th tracklet should be near to the features of images in the the $c$-th tracklet, and meanwhile far away from the other features in the same camera.
 Hence, a ridge regression is involved to achieve this constraint.
 For each $\hat{\x}_c$, the optimization problem becomes

 where $n_z$ is the total number of images in the $z$-th camera, and the $z_i^c$ is the binary label whether the feature $\x_i$ comes from the $c$-th tracklet.
 The $\|\hat{\x}_c\|_2$ is a regularization term.
-The challenge is how to design an appropriate label $z_i^c$.
-In a standard classification problem, $z_{i}^{c}$ can be a binary variable as $z_{i}^{c} \in\{1,-1\}$ to indicate if the image is from the $c$-th tracklet.
-However, these labels imply a large margin between positive and negative images, which can be inapplicable for the linear projection defined by the profile vector.
-On the contrary, we consider a data-dependent margin as

-It is obvious that the margin between positive images and negative ones is $1/n_z^c$.
-The more frames the tracklet contains, the harder to split positive images from negative ones.
-As a result, in Eq.~\ref{eq:pvg}, the larger tracklet would holds a smaller margin.
-Moreover, when $n_z$ is large, the label for negative images is close to $0$, which is sufficient to identify irrelevant images in the high-dimensional space.
+For each tracklet, the profile vector can be calculated with the closed-form solution as \begin{small}